Architecting the Software Developer Experience

 Search strategies and heuristics, declarative programming, inference engines.

-Reflective monitoring and metaprogramming.
+Reflection for monitoring and metaprogramming.

 Basic statistical text analysis, fuzzy logic.

-Basic knowledge bases and data representation.
+Knowledge bases and data representation.

-Basic HCI and software usability.
+Human-Computer Interaction and software usability.

-PhD in Computer Science never completed from
+PhD candidate in Computer Science at

 École Nationale Supérieure des Télécommunications (Paris).